Nammm-1/Project504/documentation.md

 2. **Configure Python Interpreter**:
    - Go to File > Settings > Project > Python Interpreter
    - Create a new virtual environment or select an existing one
-   - Install dependencies: In the terminal, run `pip install -r dependencies.txt`
+   - Install dependencies: In the terminal, run `pip install -r requirement.txt`

 3. **Configure Environment Variables**:
    - Go to Run > Edit Configurations